Schroders poaches rising Jupiter manager to replace manager

-LONDON, April 17 British blue chip investment firm Schroders has poached a star manager from rival firm Jupiter, Philip Matthews, to replace its outgoing head of UK equities.
+LONDON British blue chip investment firm Schroders (SDR.L) has poached a star manager from rival firm Jupiter, Philip Matthews, to replace its outgoing head of UK equities.

-Schroders said on Wednesday Matthews would take over the 3.5 billion pound ($5.3 billion) Schroders UK Alpha Plus fund from Richard Buxton, a high-profile fund manager who is leaving to join Old Mutual Global Investors in June.
+Schroders said on Wednesday Matthews would take over the 3.5 billion pound Schroders UK Alpha Plus fund from Richard Buxton, a high-profile fund manager who is leaving to join Old Mutual Global Investors (OML.L) in June.

-At Jupiter, Matthews had been set to take over as lead manager of the High Income Fund in July from mentor Anthony Nutt, who is retiring.
+At Jupiter (JUP.L), Matthews had been set to take over as lead manager of the High Income Fund in July from mentor Anthony Nutt, who is retiring.

 Schroders also has recruited Alex Breese to manage its UK equity funds from Neptune, where he was manager of the UK Special Situations fund.